Applies to NAM 2018

 A SAML service provider (SP) is a system entity that authenticates through an identity provider (IdP).

 In NAM, a NAM Server is an SP.
 There can be multiple SPs (NAM Server instances) in your NAM deployment.
-See the Service Providers Management screen to list all NAM Server instances associated with your deployment.
+See Service Providers Management to list all NAM Server instances associated with your deployment.

 identity provider (IdP)